 To facilitate participation and simplify the impact on the calendar of the volunteers, EDI has prepared a work plan with the dates for the main meetings and webinars.

 The dates of the main meetings and webinars are available on the association’s website:

 If needed the working groups/subgroups can have more internal meetings or exchange work among the members with e-mails or any other way of communication.

-The meetings will be done with an on-line platform provided by the EDI Secretariat, which enables the participation with webcam of all participants and to share the screen for whatever purpose needed.
+The meetings will be done with an online platform provided by the EDI Secretariat, which enables the participation with the webcam of all participants and to share the screen for whatever purpose is needed.

-The webinars are more a presentation style session, with up to 3 speakers, sharing slides/videos/images with the participants.
+The webinars are more of a presentation-style session, with up to 3 speakers, sharing slides/videos/images with the participants.

-The presentations for the webinars need to be handed before the day of the session, and the speakers will need to do a complete test of their presentation before it goes live.
-This test has two purposes: give the speakers the opportunity to become familiar with the webinar platform and verify that the presentation does not include commercial contents.
+The presentations for the webinars need to be handed in before the day of the session, and the speakers will need to do a complete test of their presentation before it goes live.
+This test has two purposes: to allow the speakers to become familiar with the webinar platform and verify that the presentation does not include commercial content.

 All the webinars will be recorded and their presentations will be transformed into an e-publication.